-- Pump dosing should be designed for a minimum of 6 cycles per day; 6-8 cycles per day are recommended. - If possible, the dosing cycle should provide one hour of drying time between doses. - Pump systems must have a high-water alarm float or sensor installed inside the pump chamber.
-Follow state, local and national code requirements. - Pumped systems with basic serial distribution are limited to a maximum dose rate of 40 gpm and do not require the use of a flow equalizer on the D-box outlet. - All pump systems require differential venting. - All pumped systems require a D-box with baffles, a velocity reducing tee or other means to be used for velocity reduction. - All systems with combination serial distribution or multiple bed distribution shall use flow equalizers in each D-box outlet with each flow equalizer limited to 15 gpm, due to the flow constraints of the equalizers. - \circ Example: pumping to a combination system with 3 sections (using 3 D-box outlets).
+- Pump volume per dose shall be no greater than 1-gallon times the total linear feet of AES pipe. - Pump dosing should be designed for a minimum of 6 cycles per day; 6-8 cycles per day are recommended. - If possible, the dosing cycle should provide one hour of drying time between doses. - Pump systems must have a high-water alarm float or sensor installed inside the pump chamber.
+Follow state, local and national code requirements. - Pumped systems with basic serial distribution are limited to a maximum dose rate of 40 gpm and do not require the use of a flow equalizer on the D-box outlet. - All pump systems require differential venting. - All pumped systems require a D-box with baffles, a velocity reducing tee or other means to be used for velocity reduction. - All systems with combination serial distribution or multiple bed distribution shall use flow equalizers in each D-box outlet with each bed or section limited to a maximum of 15 gpm, due to the flow constraints of the equalizers. - Example: pumping to a combination system with 3 sections (using 3 D-box outlets).
 The maximum delivery rate is (3 x 15) = 45 gpm.
 Higher flow rates can be accommodated by connecting multiple D-box outlets to each line. - The rate at which effluent enters the AES pipe shall be controlled.
 Excessive effluent velocity can disrupt solids that settle in the pipes. - Effluent shall never be pumped directly into AES pipes. - A D-box or tank shall be installed between the pumping chamber and the AES pipe to reduce effluent velocity. - Force mains shall discharge into a D-box (or equivalent) with velocity reducer such as a baffle, 90° bend, tee or equivalent. - Velocity reducers are also needed for gravity systems when there is excessive slope between the septic tank and the AES system.